-There is a reasonable prospect that an LTP compliant access strategy allowing safe access for all modes is deliverable.
+An LTP compliant access strategy allowing safe and suitable access for all modes is deliverable.

-The Comet Model Forecast shows that traffic impacts generated from the site and cumulative traffic in the area can be mitigated to a degree that can be acceptable regarding the NPPF test of 'severe' regarding congestion and safety.
+The Comet Model Forecast shows that traffic impacts generated by cumulative traffic in the area, including the site, can be mitigated to a degree that can be acceptable regarding the NPPF test of 'severe' regarding congestion and safety.